• About

 A Few GMB and Animal Flow Collaborations So Far

-• Two of our GMB Trainers – Stephen and Christopher – and one of our staff members – Rachel – are certified Animal Flow instructors.
+• Many of our GMB Trainers are certified Animal Flow instructors.

 • We’ve also worked with Mike on several projects at this point, because we just love collaborating with likeminded individuals who embrace movement, not dogma.